lucasstarsz/Slope-ECS/src/examples/README.md

 This is the 'examples' section of Slope-ECS.

 ## How to Run
 - Each example is listed in the `examples` task, which you call like so: `./gradlew examples`.
-(In some terminals, you may need to replace `\\` with `/`.)
 That task prints out each example program available.

 - To run that program, call the name of the task.
 For example:
     ```bash